 - If the Overflow time expires, and the overflow destination is unavailable: - a.
-If the CO line call arrives through the ELCOT/LCOT or T1 (LCOT/GCOT) card: (1) If the call was once in a queue and an outgoing message (OGM) was sent to it, or the call reached an incoming call distribution group by using the DISA feature (→ 5.1.9 DISA (Direct Inward System Access)): The line is disconnected.

-(2) In all other cases: Redirection is ignored and the Overflow timer activates again.
+If the CO line call arrives through the LCOT card: - (1) If the call was once in a queue and an outgoing message (OGM) was sent to it, or the call reached an incoming call distribution group by using the DISA feature ( $\rightarrow$ 5.1.10 DISA (Direct Inward System Access)): The line is disconnected. - (2) In all other cases: Redirection is ignored and the Overflow timer activates again. - b.

-b.
 If the call arrives through another card: Redirection is ignored and the Overflow timer activates again.